lexrobotics-pb/2016-8379/README.txt

 ***************************************************************
 FIRST FTC TEAM #8379 REPOSITORY 2015-2016 SEASON
 ***************************************************************

+# Creating a class
-Please commit using your personal accounts, not the team account thx For each function, comment in name or contributer and date of contribution Before editing, consult contibuter
+Please commit using your personal accounts, not the team account For each function, comment in name or contributer and date of contribution Give a brief description of the class

+# Editing a class
+Before editing, consult contibutor